frederic-perez/AmE-dictionary/data/dictionary.md

 __detriment__ _n_ A damage or loss. _Syn_ hurt _Her employers were understanding, and she was able to take a long leave of absence without detriment to her career._
 __detrimental__ _adj_ :three::hammer:
 __detritus__ _n_ :two: The remains of something that has been destroyed or broken up. _Syn_ debris, rubble _The streets of the new town were built over the detritus of past habitations._
+__deus ex machina__ _n_ /DAY-us-eks-MAH-kih-nuh/ A deus ex machina is a character or thing that suddenly enters the story in a novel, play, movie, etc., and solves a problem that had previously seemed impossible to solve. _The introduction of a new love interest in the final act was the perfect deus ex machina for the main character’s happy ending._
 __devastate__ _v_
 __devastated__ _adj_ Very shocked and upset by something.
 __develop__ _v_ :mega: